Illinois Legislative Wrap Up: 2023

 The Illinois General Assembly wrapped up its spring session this past Friday evening/Saturday morning (depending on if you think of the glass half full or empty).
 Chicago Coalition for the Homeless (CCH) worked on several legislative initiatives to best support people experiencing homelessness.
 With fiscal concerns fueled by an unexpected drop in projected revenue, the budgeteers were a bit more cautious in allocating funding to new and additional services.

-These items directly address housing security including homelessness prevention, homeless youth, permanent supportive housing, and emergency and transitional housing.
+This year Chicago Coalition for the Homeless asked for additional funding for four line-items.
+These line-items directly address housing security including homelessness prevention, homeless youth, permanent supportive housing, and emergency and transitional housing.
 Service providers struggle with the hard decisions around making cuts to services and turning people and families away when there isn’t enough space or funding to provide them with help.
 In addition, CCH asked for an increase in the Temporary Assistance for Needy Families (TANF) grant program.

 SB1367 Public Housing Access Bill